Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 If you’re looking to go to college and need some financial assistance to pay for it, student loans can help you cover the costs.
-But they aren’t free, and you’ll end up paying them back with interest over a set period of time.
-So how do student loans work?
+But they aren’t free, and you’ll end up paying them back with interest.

 Types of Student Loans